-Home buyers, home owners, and investors are maximizing value by maximizing the amount of square footage they place on a lot.
-While this seems rational in a cold dollars-and-cents world, it’s worth standing back and thinking about what is lost by demolishing one of Denver’s mid-mod treasures.
+Home buyers, homeowners, and investors are maximizing value by maximizing the amount of square footage they place on a lot.
+While this seems rational in a cold dollars-and-cents world, it’s worth standing back and thinking about what’s lost when demolishing one of Denver’s mid-mod treasures.

 Giving up Quality of Space

-There are two way to look at ‘improvements‘ on a lot.
-The first is quantitatively, the amount of monetary value that a house adds to a lot.
-And, the second is qualitatively.
+There are two ways to look at ‘improvements‘ on a lot.
+The first is quantitative, the amount of monetary value that a house adds to a lot.
+And, the second is qualitative.
 That’s the way that house improves the quality of life for those that live there.
 In a perfect world, the two improvements would go hand-in-hand.
-But in this imperfect world, what often maximizes monetary improvement (more square footage inside), does not necessarily maximize the enjoyment of it.
+But in this imperfect world, what often maximizes monetary improvement (square footage inside), does not necessarily maximize the enjoyment of it.

 Mid-century modern architects were concerned about the quality of what they designed.
-Houses were kept at one story to keep them at a human scale.
+Houses were kept at one story to keep them on a human scale back then.
 As a result, the design of houses created a combination of indoor and private outdoor spaces, effectively extending the living space to the outdoors.
 Walls of glass blurred the lines between the two.